SEO Mistakes to Avoid in Fintech Webdesign

 The hummingbird update changed the way Google wanted to present information to you.
 It no longer wanted to deliver results around your keyword(s), but deliver answers.
 They realised that answers don’t come from content farms, or content riddled with keywords.
-The answers came from experts who wrote content in a way that anyone could read and understand it.
+The answers came from experts who wrote the content in a way that anyone could read and understand.
 They wrote for us, human beings.

 Things to consider in your Fintech Webdesign project

 Not thinking about SEO from the outset